These dinners, candy boxes and events will help you usher in the Year of the Snake.

 Dasha

-Enjoy the Lunar New Year celebration at Dasha with traditional dragon and lion dances accompanied by Chinese drummers.
-Pan-Asian special menu items include whole fried fish, snow crab okonomiyaki and galbi cheese steak gimbap.
-Performances take place one night only (February 10, 2024), but the special menu and cocktails will be available all weekend (February 10 & 11, 2024).
+At Dasha, don't miss the traditional dragon and lion dances accompanied by Chinese drummers.
+There are Pan-Asian special menu items, which in the past has included whole fried fish, snow crab okonomiyaki and galbi cheese steak gimbap.

 R&D

-Chinatown’s R&D (a MICHELIN-recognized restaurant) is serving special dishes for the Lunar New Year weekend (February 10 & 11, 2024), in addition to the restaurant’s regular menu.
+Chinatown’s R&D (a MICHELIN-recognized restaurant) serves special dishes for the Lunar New Year weekend in addition to the restaurant’s regular menu.

 Lunar New Year candy boxes and snacks